TimGrt/Ansible-Best-Practices/docs/ansible/project.md

 ## YAML Syntax

-Following a basic YAML coding style accross the whole team, improves readability and reusability.
+Following a basic YAML coding style accross the whole team improves readability and reusability.

 ### Indentation
 Two spaces are used to indent everything, e.g. list items or dictionary keys.